 However, on June 27, 2017 and June 28, 2017, before the effective date of the Council's regulations but after the Office of Administrative Law had approved the regulations, representatives from the Department of Fair Employment and Housing and representatives from the Department of Industrial Relations spoke after it was brought to their attention that there remained a lingering conflict between the two departments' regulations.
 In short, it was revealed that although Cal/OSHA is applying Health and Safety Code section 118600 to flush toilets in all industries (and thus employers with flush toilets face no conflict between 2 CCR 11034(e)(2)(B)), it is not applying that law to non-flush toilets in those industries covered by California Code of Regulations, title 8, sections 1526 (construction), 3364 (general industry), 3457 (agricultural operations), and 5192 (hazardous waste operations and emergency response).
-Thus, employers covered by those sections who do not have flush toilets are still required to maintain a certain number of separate toilet facilities for men and women or will face

-Cal/OSHA enforcement.
-However, those employers are also currently covered by the Department's conflicting regulation requiring that those same facilities be labeled with gender-neutral signage.
+Thus, employers covered by those sections who do not have flush toilets are still required to maintain a certain number of separate toilet facilities for men and women or will face Cal/OSHA enforcement.
+However, those employers are also currently covered by the Department's conflicting regulations requiring that those same facilities be labeled with gender-neutral signage.

 In conversations between the two departments, Cal/OSHA explained that in declining to apply the law to non-flushing toilets, Cal/OSHA is looking toward the technical definition of "single-user toilet facility" in Health and Safety Code section 118600.
 In the law, such a facility is defined as "a toilet facility with no more than one water closet and one urinal with a locking mechanism controlled by the user."
-As Cal/OSHA explained during conversations on June 27 and 28, a water closet has a specific meaning in the OSHA context, that being a toilet that is flushed with water.
+As Cal/OSHA explained during conversations on June 27 and 28, 2017, a water closet has a specific meaning in the OSHA context, that being a toilet that is flushed with water.
 Other types of facilities - chemical toilets or combustion toilets - are known as nonwater carriage disposal facilities.
 Cal/OSHA also stated that there are important health-related reasons for not applying Health and Safety Code 118600 to non-flushing toilets.
 Specifically, Cal/OSHA stated that because there are many more men in the industries in question than there are women, and because non-flushing toilet facilities are generally not as clean as water carriage facilities, in Cal/OSHA's assessment, women would be exposed to health risks by being forced to share non-flushing toilets with men.
+(In a more recent conversation between the departments on January 19, 2018, Cal/OSHA clarified that it had been referring more specifically to hygienic concerns, rather than to the risk of disease transmission.)

 Unfortunately, the Council was not aware of Cal/OSHA's interpretation before the approval of its facility-signage regulations.
 Although Cal/OSHA apparently tried to raise concerns by contacting personnel at the Office of Administrative Law, those concerns were never relayed to the Council or Department of Fair Employment and Housing.
-In any event, as stated above, employers are now placed in an untenable position: either they must comply with the Council's regulation - and label their single, locking, non-flush toilets with an all-gender sign, which will expose them to enforcement by Cal/OSHA for being in violation of the Cal/OSHA regulation - or they must comply with Cal/OSHA regulations and violate the Council's regulation.
-Moreover, Cal/OSHA's view is that female workers in these industries, if employers comply with the Council's rule, will be exposed to health risks by being forced to share facilities with men.
+In any event, as stated above, employers are now placed in an untenable position: either they must comply with the Council's regulations - and label their single, locking, non-flush toilets with an all-gender sign, which will expose them to enforcement by Cal/OSHA for being in violation of the Cal/OSHA regulations - or they must comply with Cal/OSHA regulations and violate the Council's regulations.